• Skip to primary navigation

 Spices – I use the jarred pumpkin pie spice, but if you don’t have any you can always make your own (there are so many recipes out there) or use the following: ¾ tsp. ground cinnamon, ¼ tsp. ground ginger, ¼ tsp. ground nutmeg, ¼ tsp. ground allspice, and a pinch of cloves (optional).

-Pumpkin Puree – If you enjoy making your own pumpkin puree, feel free to use 2 tablespoon of it.
+Pumpkin Puree – If you enjoy making your own pumpkin puree, feel free to use 2 tablespoons of it.
 Just be sure you are NOT using canned pumpkin pie filling.

 Extracts – For even more fall flavor, you can add ½ tsp. maple extract.